Medical expert of the article

 Who to contact?

 Treatment of congenital primary hypogonadism depends on the clinical picture, psychosexual orientation and the patient's response to androgen treatment.
-With a sudden underdevelopment of the penis, which excludes the possibility of sexual activity, and low sensitivity to androgens, it is sometimes justified to elect a female civil (passport) sex with a feminizing reconstruction of the genitals and a constant substitution therapy with estrogens.
-With a relatively developed penis and an adequate response to androgen therapy (injections of sustanone-250 per 1 ml every 3-4 weeks intramuscularly or 10% solution of testenate per 1 ml every 10 days), it is recommended that males are kept and replacement therapy with androgens commencing puberty ( from 12-13 years).
+In case of severe underdevelopment of the penis, excluding the possibility of sexual activity, and low sensitivity to androgens, it is sometimes justified to choose the female civil (passport) sex with feminizing reconstruction of the genitals and constant estrogen replacement therapy.
+In case of a relatively developed penis and an adequate response to androgen therapy (injections of sustanon-250, 1 ml every 3-4 weeks intramuscularly or 10% testenate solution, 1 ml every 10 days), it is recommended to preserve the male sex and conduct androgen replacement therapy starting from puberty (from 12-13 years).